By no means am I a scheduler. By nature, I do not manage time well nor do I always show up to things on time.

 When it comes to blogging, I am so much better at getting things done than I am about anything else but it’s still not where I want to be.

-After just a few months into blogging my blog unexpectedly grew quickly.
+After just a few months into blogging my blog unexpectedly grew quickly ( Learn how to start a blog here.).
 I started the Facebook group for Christian Women Bloggers, By His Grace Bloggers and began writing more to new bloggers about building a blog.
 I also wrote a eBook, By His Grace We Blog, about building a Christian blog.

 This meant my task lists grew 4x’s longer than what it was just a few months prior.